Springfield and Central Illinois African-American History Museum

 Village

 Grandview is a village in Sangamon County, Illinois, United States.
-The population was 1,441 at the 2010 census.
+As of the 2020 census, Grandview had a population of 1,405.
 It is part of the Springfield, Illinois Metropolitan Statistical Area.
 Grandview is situated 2 miles east of Springfield and Central Illinois African-American History Museum.

 Bissell